nithyaramakrishnan/data-shield/install.md

 # Installing
 {: #deploying}

 You can install {{site.data.keyword.datashield_full}} by using either the provided Helm chart or by using the provided installer.
-There is no benefit to using one over the other, so you can work with the commands that you feel most comfortable with.
+You can work with the install commands that you feel most comfortable with.
 {: shortdesc}

 ## Before you begin
 {: #begin}

-Before you can begin using {{site.data.keyword.datashield_short}}, you must have the following prerequisites.
-For help getting the CLIs and plug-ins downloaded and your Kubernetes Service environment configured, check out the tutorial [creating Kubernetes clusters](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial_lesson1).
+Before you can begin working with {{site.data.keyword.datashield_short}}, you must have the following prerequisites.
+For help with downloading the CLIs and plug-ins or configuring your Kubernetes Service environment, check out the tutorial, [creating Kubernetes clusters](/docs/containers?topic=containers-cs_cluster_tutorial#cs_cluster_tutorial_lesson1).

 * The following CLIs: